 Alpha Xi Delta's Charter Class, 2007

 Today, the Iota Xi chapter has grown substantially in size, now boasting more than 130 members!
-We continue to thrive as a chapter and a sisterhood and take pride in all that we have accomplished in such a short time!
+We continue to thrive as a chapter and a sisterhood and take pride in all that we have accomplished!